Search Suggestions

 Santal Indien EXTRAIT (2023) • CHRISTIAN PROVENZANO🔺, ScentAdvice

 This is the 2023 Extrait version of Santal Indien (2020).
-And finally, my chance to try Provenzano’s work for his own CP brand.
+And finally, my chance to try Provenzano’s work for his own brand.
 Provenzano has been one of the best (and busiest) perfumers in recent years, with my favorites being Boadicea Blue Sapphire & Electimuss Pomona Vitalis.
 But even for a more affordable (and in my experience, mostly derivative) brand like Spirit Of Kings, the talent Provenzano has for immaculate blending is clear.
 I’ve always heard good things about the quality of CP Parfums, so I was excited to dive in.

 And what better way than with a sandalwood fragrance.
 A note that is beloved by many, including me, but rarely faithful to the actual scent of sandalwood.
 And I’m often a bit underwhelmed by sandalwood-focused fragrances.
 Here, I am not.